 It’s important to look after your health after menopause, as changes due to ageing and lower levels of oestrogen can increase your risk of developing certain health conditions.

 Before menopause, women have a lower risk of heart disease than men.
-However, as women age and their oestrogen levels fall, their risk of cardiovascular disease increases.
-Heart disease is one of the leading cause of death for Australian women.
-Heart disease also claims three times as many lives as breast cancer.
+But, as women age and their oestrogen levels fall, their risk of heart disease increases.
+Heart disease is one of the leading causes of death for women in Australia.
+Heart disease also claims 3 times as many lives as breast cancer.

 • high blood pressure